Wabash Cannonball Trail

 The Wabash Cannonball Trail is a project of Metroparks, the Board of Lucas County Commissioners, Lucas County Engineer, the Village of Whitehouse, the City of Maumee and the Northwest Ohio Rails To Trails Association.
 Metroparks rangers and, in some sections, local jurisdictions, patrol the trail within Lucas County.

-This trail is partially accessible.
+The paved portions of the trail are accessible.
 See the interactive map for more details.

 Monclova Elementary School, Monclova Road